 Classes of Shares are issued at the discretion of the Board of Directors.
-The initial launch date of each activated Class is disclosed in the applicable Key Information Document, which can be found on the Website and for the MercLan Global Equity and MercLan Patrimonium Sub-Funds on the Website of the Investment Manager, and will be communicated to the CSSF.
+The initial launch date of each activated Class is disclosed in the applicable Key Information Document, which can be found on the Website and will be communicated to the CSSF.